Report

 We maintain the highway network in a safe and accessible condition for highway users by:

-- Preventing, wherever possible, mud being brought on to the highway
+• Preventing, wherever possible, mud from being brought onto the highway

 If mud constitutes a danger or obstruction, action may be required to have it removed.
 Whether any action is taken will depend on how much and where the mud is.